Beyond-Finance/feature_map/readme/public-interface/test-coverage.md

 title: Test Coverage
 ---

-When you run `bin/featuremap test_coverage`, the test coverage statistics the latest commit on the main branch will be pulled from [CodeCov](https://codecov.io/) and collected into a set of per-feature test coverage statistics.
+When you run `bin/featuremap test_coverage`, the test coverage statistics of the latest commit on the main branch will be pulled from [CodeCov](https://codecov.io/) and collected into a set of per-feature test coverage statistics.
 This feature level test coverage data is then captured in the `.feature_map/test-coverage.yml` file.

 This command requires the following CodeCov account settings to be configured within the `.feature_map/config.yml` file: